Why the U.S. Can’t Ignore Latin America’s Security Challenges

 Latin America and the Caribbean today have many options in terms of regional institutions through which to pursue economic, political and military relationships.
 This interconnectivity makes it more important than ever for the U.S. to engage the region respectfully, as a partner with shared interests.
 Wherever possible, Washington should work through the Organization of American States.
 While the system is imperfect, the alternative is the region’s management of such crises through less-capable institutions in which the U.S. does not have a voice, such as The Union of South American Nations (UNASUR) and Community of Latin American and Caribbean States (CELAC).

 No other region of the world impacts U.S. security and prosperity as directly as Latin America and the Caribbean.
 The U.S. trades more with the region than with any other, and in no other part of the world do bad conditions so immediately impact the United States.
 American policymakers should take note of this strategic importance, crafting policies that improve economic and political stability from Mexico to Venezuela.
-U.S. prosperity and security may depend on it.
+U.S. security and prosperity may depend on it.

 Dr. R. Evan Ellis is research professor for Latin America and the Caribbean at the U.S. Army War College Strategic Studies Institute.
 He has written over 170 works on security issues in the region, including three books on the China-Latin America relationship and a forthcoming book on transnational organized crime in the region.